Socle pairings on tautological rings: The Housing Theorem

 It is easy to check that the refining data and the permutation still satisfy the order conditions.
-Furthermore, the failure set partition of the composite partition of this new data is the partition into one-element sets.
+Furthermore, the failure set partition of the composite partition of this new data is still $P$, so that now $\lambda_{l + 1} = \lambda^P$.

-The original chain with additional data giving failure set partition $P$ and the extended chain with additional data giving failure set partition the partition into one-element sets contribute to $c_{\lambda,(d),\{\tau\},\{\rho\}}$ in formula \eqref{eq:sum} with opposite signs, since the extended chain is one element longer.
-We claim these contributions are actually equal.
+The original chain with additional data giving failure set partition $P$ and the extended chain with additional data contribute to $c_{\lambda,(d),\{\tau\},\{\rho\}}$ in formula \eqref{eq:sum} with opposite signs since the extended chain is one element longer.
+We claim these contributions cancel.

 For the original chain, we have